 This results in the following dialog:

-(It always amazes me how much different an icon makes to a dialog.
+(As a brief aside, it always amazes me how much different an icon makes to a dialog.
 Write text all you want, but one change to an icon produces extremely different feelings for text that is otherwise the same.)

 In a more real-world use of the JOptionPane showMessageDialog method, you'll typically display a message dialog when a GUI event is triggered.
 In Java, you'll typically add an ActionListener to a GUI component (like a JButton), and then define your message dialog within the actionPerformed method of that ActionListener.
 An example of this is shown in the following JOptionPane example: